Thames-class lifeboat: History

 In the 1960s the RNLI's fleet consisted of motor lifeboats of limited speed due to the shape of their hull.
-The United States Coast Guard (USCG) had developed a faster 44-foot motor lifeboat which planed across the water with a reduced contact area and therefore could move much faster.
+The United States Coast Guard (USCG) had developed a faster 44-foot motor lifeboat, which planed across the water with a reduced contact area and therefore could move much faster.
 The RNLI obtained one in 1964.
 This led to the introduction of the 44 ft 10 in Waveney-class into service in 1967.

-The RNLI's architects designed a larger version with a longer hull and a bow of different shape.
+The RNLI's architects then designed a larger version, with a longer hull and a bow of different shape.
 Six boats were ordered, four from Brooke Marine in Lowestoft and two from Richard Dunston in Hessle, but a cash-flow problem saw the project cancelled after just two of the Brooke Marine order had been built.
 Cancellation charges were paid as the builders had already ordered the necessary materials.
 Instead the alternative Arun-class lifeboat, which had first launched in 1971, went into full production.

+There was one prototype made, Gore Point.
+It was sold to serve as a King's Lynn pilot boat and latterly Fowey pilot boat where it was later replaced by 50-001.